Darkside138/DiscordSoundboard/README.md

 ## Usage
 Running locally from an IDE: Update the app.properties file with the login information for your "bot".
 Property "username_to_join_channel" is used by the application when a button in the UI is clicked.
-Before playing the sound file the bot will look for the username specifiedin all the servers the bot account has access to and join that channel, then play the sound that was clicked.
+Before playing the sound file the bot will look for the username specified in all the servers the bot account has access to and join that channel, then play the sound that was clicked.
 For local usage sounds can be placed in src/main/resources/sounds/.

-###Executing the jar file
+### Executing the jar file
 Once you've compiled the jar file you will need to place the .jar file, the app.properties file, and your sounds/ directory in a folder then simply execute the .jar file or the provided .bat file.

-###Available commands
+### Available commands
 ?help

+?info

 ?list